How does the Adopt-a-Chicken program work?

 When do I start picking up eggs?

-Egg pick-ups will begin in January 2019.
+Egg pick-ups generally will begin in January.
 You will receive a welcome email with information about the egg pick-up schedule, directions to the pick up location and more details about the program.
 Directions to the ACPPTC and egg pick-up calendars will also be available on this website.

 Do I get the eggs from the specific hen that I have adopted?

 The Adopt-A-Chicken portion of the program is a way for you to have some fun, pick a breed, choose a clever name and learn about the hen or rooster that appeals to you the most!
 However, the dozen eggs that you receive will have eggs from all the the different breeds of chickens in our program.
 This is actually a very interesting part of the program as there is quite a variety in size, shape and colour of the eggs from the different hens.
 Also, as you follow the maturing of the hens, you will see the changes that happen with their eggs.
-At the beginning, they are quite small ( we call them pee-wees) as the birds are immature.
-As they grow and mature, the eggs get significantly larger and the colour and shape will have more variety.
+At the beginning, they are quite small ( we call them pee-wees).
+As the birds age, the eggs get significantly larger and the colour and shape will have more variety.

 Can I buy eggs if I am not in the program?